-I am a paleobiology Ph.D. candidate specializing in the evolution of mammalian function and form.
+I recently completed my Ph.D. specializing in the evolution of mammalian function and form.
 I am particularly interested in the use of quantitative methods to understand the way that animals interact with their environment.
-My current research is in the Wilson Lab at the University of Washington on the faunal composition and ecomorphology of mammals following the Cretaceous-Paleogene mass extinction event.
-I also TA a variety of undergraduate biology classes, and am involved in a number of outreach activities through the Burke Museum of Natural History and Culture.
+My Ph.D. research was in the Wilson Lab at the University of Washington on the faunal composition and ecomorphology of mammals following the Cretaceous-Paleogene mass extinction event.
+I have also served as TA for a variety of undergraduate biology classes, and am involved in a number of outreach activities through the Burke Museum of Natural History and Culture.
 Have a look at my CV.

 I also like to make art.
 My work includes a lot of line drawings but also collage and watercolors.
 Sometimes I do freelance illustration jobs.
 Check out some samples on my Art + Illustration page.